The Bill

-The Bill is a British police procedural television series, first broadcast on ITV from 16 August 1983 until 31 August 2010.
-The programme originated from a one-off drama, Woodentop, broadcast in August 1983.
+The Bill is a British police procedural television series, broadcast on ITV from 16 October 1984 until 31 August 2010.
+The programme originated from a one-off drama, "Woodentop" (part of the Storyboard series), broadcast on 16 August 1983.
+ITV were so impressed with the drama that a full series was commissioned.
+The title originates from "Old Bill", a slang term for the police and show creator Geoff McQueen's original title for the series.

-The programme focused on the lives and work of one shift of police officers of all ranks, rather than on any one particular aspect of police work, therefore the storylines dealt with situations faced by uniformed officers working "on the beat", as well as plainclothes detectives.
+The Bill focuses on the lives and work of one shift of police officers of all ranks, and the storylines deal with situations faced by uniformed officers working on the beat, as well as plainclothes detectives.
+Producers initially wanted to replicate the "day in the life" feature of Woodentop, and made sure a police officer was featured in every single scene.
+The series later adopted a much more serialised approach, and a revamp in 2002 led to more of a soap-opera feel to many of its stories.
+The Bill began with a regular cast of 13 members, with only two of these being uniformed women.
+In total, 174 actors have formed part of the series' main cast.

+Throughout its 26-year run, the programme was always broadcast on the main ITV channel.
+In later years, episodes of the show were repeated on ITV3 on their week of broadcast.
+The series has also been repeated on other digital stations, including UKTV Gold and Drama.
+It has been broadcast in over 55 countries.
+The series has attracted controversy on several occasions.
+An episode broadcast in 2008 was criticised for featuring fictional treatment for multiple sclerosis.
+The series also faced more general criticism concerning its levels of violence, particularly prior to 2009, when it occupied a pre-watershed slot.
+The Bill, its cast and crew have won and been nominated for a number of awards, including BAFTAs and a Writers' Guild of Great Britain Award.

+In March 2010, following a spell of declining viewership and negative public and media reception, executives at ITV announced that the network did not intend to recommission The Bill and that filming would cease on 14 June 2010.
+The final episode, titled "Respect", aired on 31 August 2010.
 The Bill was the longest-running police procedural television series in the United Kingdom, and among the longest running of any British television series at the time of its cancellation.
-The title originates from "Old Bill", a slang term for the police - but in particular the Metropolitan Police Service of London.

-Although highly acclaimed by fans and critics, the series attracted controversy on several occasions.
-An episode broadcast in 2008 was criticised for featuring fictional treatment for multiple sclerosis.
-The series has also faced more general criticism concerning its levels of violence, particularly prior to 2009, when it occupied a pre-watershed slot.
-The Bill won several awards, including BAFTAs, a Writers' Guild of Great Britain award, and Best Drama at the Inside Soap Awards in 2009, this being the series' fourth consecutive win.

-Throughout its 27-year run, the programme was always broadcast on the main ITV network.
-In later years, episodes of the show were repeated on ITV3 on their week of broadcast.
-The series has also been repeated on other digital stations, including Gold, Alibi, W, Dave, and Drama.

-In March 2010, following a spell of declining audiences and negative public and media reception, executives at ITV announced that the network did not intend to recommission The Bill and that filming would cease on 14 June 2010.
-The final episode aired on 31 August 2010.

-As of May 2022, a reboot is said to be in development by UKTV.